hmito/esj73web/presentation_en.md

 - **All Presenters must personally register their presentation files (e.g., PowerPoint) onto the presentation PC in advance.**
     - Please bring a USB flash drive and proceed to the Speaker Ready Room located within the venue.
     - Details will be updated around January.
-- If you wish, you can use the [Self On-Demand Streaming](#Self-On-Demand-Streaming) to record your presentation in advance and stream it on the conference platform.
+- If you wish, you can use the [Self On-Demand Streaming](#Self-On-Demand-Streaming) to record your presentation in advance and stream it on the online conference platform.
 - The total presentation time is 15 minutes: 12 minutes for the presentation and 3 minutes for the Q&A session.
 Please be punctual: 1, 2, and 3 bells will be rung at 10, 12, and 14 minutes and 30 seconds; for video performances, 3 bells will be rung at 2 minutes and 30 seconds after the start of the Q&A session.
 - For oral presentations, the previous speaker will be asked to chair the next presentation, including English sessions.
 The first chairperson will be assigned by the room attendant.